-With so many great documentaries on True Royalty TV, we thought we’d take the pain out of choosing and pick a few goodies for you.
+With so many great documentaries on True Royalty TV, we thought we’d take the pain out of choosing and pick five goodies for you.
 From new releases to True Royalty exclusives to existing classics, here is what to watch this weekend.

 The Royal Inquest Series